dylangageot/csgo-bomb-trigger/README.md

 CS:GO Bomb Trigger will inform a perephiral connected to your computer via the serial port that the bomb has been planted.
 Perfect to link an Arduino with a display to inform the player about the time left for the bomb explosion.

+## Disclaimer

+This project is not maintained anymore.
+It's probable that Valve changed gamestate's mechanism and that my application would be broken.

 ## Features

  - Based on the Game State Integration features of CS:GO.